The64thGamer/cheeseepedia/content/wiki/PTT A Challenger Night Flyer (1984).md

 The **_Pizza Time Theatre 'A Challenger Night' Flyer**_ is an advertisement flyer that was sent sometime in February or March of 1984.

-The flyer promotes two seperate events at the [[El Monte, CA (4567 Peck Rd)]] Pizza Time Theatre location, that being 'A Challenger Night' on March 10, 1984 at 10pm, and 'The Grand Break' on March 24th.
+The flyer promotes two seperate events at the [El Monte, CA (4567 Peck Rd)]({{< ref "wiki/El Monte, CA (4567 Peck Rd).md" >}}) Pizza Time Theatre location, that being 'A Challenger Night' on March 10, 1984 at 10pm, and 'The Grand Break' on March 24th.
 A Challenger Night is a breakdance contest performed by 10 groups or singles for the 1st place prize for $100, and the 2nd place prize of $50.
 The Grand Break would be a second competition for the 1st and 2nd prize winners to further compete for a $200 grand prize.

 ## Transcription ##
 Page 1<blockquote>Chuck E. Cheese

 <u>Presents</u>